WestleyR/gnotes/README.md

 In v2, all notes and attachments are compressed, and encrypted before uploading to the s3 server.

-Eventally, v3 will be diff based, further improving download and upload speed, and able to keep some revisions.
+Eventually, v3 will be diff based, further improving download and upload speed, and able to keep some revisions.

 ## Installation